 When you double your recipe, you’re going to run the risk of making more mistakes than usual.
 You could easily wind up over-creaming the cake, mixing it too much, not mixing it enough, or making other errors.

-It might seem a bit inconvenient at first, but you would be better off making two cakes rather than trying to make one large cake.
+It might seem a bit inconvenient at first, but you would be better off making two cakes rather than trying to make one large one.
 Mix up the ingredients two times so that you can keep yourself from making various mistakes.

 2 – Add Baking Powder or Baking Soda